Cofree coalgebras and differential linear logic: Differential linear logic

 \begin{theorem} $D_V$ is a deriving transformation for any vector space $V$. \end{theorem}

-We split the proof into a series of lemmas.
-We prefer to give the proofs without first choosing a basis of $V$, but if one is willing to do so, then the connection between these identities and the usual rules of calculus follows from writing the formula for the coproduct $\Delta$ as a kind of Taylor expansion; see for example \cite[(B.65)]{seiler}.
+We split the proof of the theorem into lemmas.
+We prefer to give the proofs without first choosing a basis of $V$, but if one is willing to do so, then the connection between these identities and the usual rules of calculus follows from writing the formula for the comultiplication $\Delta$ as a kind of Taylor expansion; see for example \cite[(B.65)]{seiler}.
+Throughout we use the ket notation of Definition \ref{defn:ket}.

-\begin{lemma} (D.1) holds for $V$. \end{lemma} \begin{proof} This is clear, since the counit $w: {!} V \lto V$ vanishes on $\ket{\omega_1,\ldots,\omega_t}_P$ if $t > 0$. \end{proof}
+\begin{lemma} (D.1) holds for $V$. \end{lemma} \begin{proof} This is clear, since the counit $\varepsilon: {!} V \lto k$ vanishes on $\ket{v_1,\ldots,v_s}_P$ if $s > 0$. \end{proof}